 seen @ Lincoln Plaza Cinemas, New York NY

-My understanding is that after the movie, the party usually reconvenes at Lynn's dee-luxe apartment in the sky on the East Side.
-She has a terrace.
-I've seen pictures of it and it's amazing.
-Lots of plants and shrubbery, and room for maybe 15-20 people.
-I imagine the view must be great as well.
-The weather was drizzly this past Sunday, however, and Lynn opted to go home by herself after the movie so she could walk her dog or something.
+My understanding is that after the movie, the party usually reconvenes at Lynn's, but the weather was drizzly this past Sunday, so she opted to go home by herself after the movie so she could walk her dog.

 I was kinda eager to see Cafe Society after seeing the trailer in front of Les Cowboys, since it takes place in Old Hollywood.
 It actually alternates between Hollywood and New York.
 Jesse Eisenberg comes to Tinseltown to try and make a living, gets entangled in a love triangle with Kristen Stewart and Steve Carell, goes back to New York and becomes a society swell, etc.